ga-wdi-lessons/rails-many-to-many/README.md

 ```

-### YOU DO: Update Songs Controller (20 minutes / 2:25)
+### You Do: Update Songs Controller (20 minutes / 2:15)

 Take **15 minutes** to update the `add_favorite` and `remove_favorite` actions in the playlists controller to
 add and remove songs from the playlist.
-Look at the `artists/show.html.erb`
-view to see how we route to these actions.
+Look at the `artists/show.html.erb` view to see how we route to these actions.

 Below are some line-by-line instructions on how to implement `add_favorite` and `remove_favorite`.
 I encourage you not to look unless you are stuck!